Testing High-dimensional Covariance Matrices under the Elliptical Distribution and Beyond: Conclusions

-\section{CONCLUSIONS}
+The testing procedure above can be directly translated to other factor models.
+Furthermore, the comparison made in Section \ref{ssec:empirical_realdata} based on our test statistic can be viewed as a ``scoring'' system for different factor models.
+More specifically, less extreme test statistic values would suggest that the model is more effective in accounting for pervasive impact of underlying factors.

+\section{Conclusions}

 We study testing high-dimensional covariance matrices under a generalized elliptical distribution, which can feature heteroskedasticity, leverage effect, asymmetry, etc. We establish a CLT for the LSS of the sample covariance matrix based on self-normalized observations.
-The CLT is different from the existing ones for the usual sample covariance matrix, and it does not require $\mathbb{E}\big(Z_{11}^4\big)=3$ as in \cite{BaiS04}, nor involve $\mathbb{E}\big(Z_{11}^4\big)$ as in \cite{Najim2013}.
-Based on the new CLT, we propose two tests by modifying the likelihood ratio test and John's test. {More general tests are also provided.} Numerical studies show that our proposed tests work well no matter whether the observations are \hbox{i.i.d.} Gaussian or from an elliptical distribution or feature conditional heteroskedasticity or even when $\mathbf Z_i$'s do not admit the fourth moment.
-Empirically, we apply the proposed tests to test the cross-sectional uncorrelatedness of idiosyncratic returns.
-The test results suggest that the idiosyncratic returns from fitting either the CAPM or the Fama-French three-factor model are cross-sectionally correlated.
+The CLT is different from the existing ones for the usual sample covariance matrix.
+When the covariance matrix equals the identity matrix, our CLT neither requires $\mathbb{E}(Z_{11}^4)=3$ as in \cite{BaiS04} nor involves $\mathbb{E}(Z_{11}^4)$ as in \cite{Najim2013}.
+Based on the new CLT, we propose two sphericity tests by modifying the likelihood ratio test and John's test. {More general tests are also provided.} Numerical studies show that our proposed tests work well no matter whether the observations are \hbox{i.i.d.} Gaussian or from an elliptical distribution or feature conditional heteroskedasticity or even when $\mathbf Z_i$'s do not admit the fourth moment.
+Moreover, we can also test against a general non-negative definite matrix which can be even not invertible.
+As an innovative application, we demonstrate that our tests can be utilized to test uncorrelatedness among idiosyncratic returns.
+The testing procedure is illustrated by using CAPM and Fama-French Three-Factor model.
+The analysis can be translated directly to other factor models.